Fall 2023 availability now posted!

 All trips occur outside and run rain or shine.
 Heavy downpours, lightening or other extreme weather will cause us to cancel a trip.
 Whenever possible the trip will be rescheduled.

-Explore Van Cortlandt forest, learn what a forester does and lend a hand with a stewardship project in the park.
-This program takes students on a hike through Van Cortlandt Park discussing what a forest is and what a foresters role in managing a forest is.
-Students then investigate a forest plot and spend time removing non native plants or planting native trees.
+Explore an urban forest, learn what a forester does, and lend a hand with a stewardship project in the park.
+First, students take a gentle hike through Van Cortlandt Park’s woodlands, then they investigate a forest site and spend time removing invasive plants or planting native trees.

 science, biology, ecosystems